leews2001/MemCacher/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The aim of this project is to develop a program that performs caching of frequently accessed items, where the size of the cache is quite small compared to the number of the items.
+This project is to develop a simple concept program that performs caching of frequently accessed items, where the size of the cache is quite small compared to the number of the items.

 * There are multiple readers and writers of items.
 Number of readers and writers comes from Readers and Writers file which is passed to the program from command line.
 * Design an efficient mechanism to retrieve items that are cached.